toby1984/jminesweeper_fixes/README.md

 - Java 20 (Eclipse Temurin has been used during development) as it relies on the "Project Panama" FFI to call POSIX termios functions which is still in preview stage.
-- a Linux/POSIX environment (not sure if MacOS is POSIX-compliant enough to I suggest just firing up a Linux VM if weird errors come up when running the console client application
+- a Linux/POSIX environment (not sure if MacOS is POSIX-compliant enough so I suggest just firing up a Linux VM if weird errors come up when running the console client application)
-- Maven 3.9.x for building
+- Maven >= 3.9.1 for building

-# The template project
+# Template project repository

-This repository lays out the overall project structure, providing the necessary Maven pom.xml files to build and run both the client and the server application and the console client itself.
-The assignment is about developing a server that is compatible with the existing client and implements the popular minesweeper game.
+This repository lays out the overall project structure, providing the necessary files to build and run both the client and the server application.
+The assignment is about developing a server that is compatible with the existing client.

 # Template project files

-The template project is a multi-module maven project that contains of three modules:
+The template project is a multi-module Maven project that has three modules:

 - a client module
 - a server module
 - a shared module that holds code shared between client and server

-The Maven parent POM contributes all necessary settings (compiler level, compiler flags) as well as the following dependencies to the submodules
+The Maven parent POM contributes all necessary settings (compiler level, compiler flags, version numbers etc.) as well as the following dependencies to every submodule:

 1. Log4j2 for logging
 2. Apache commons-lang v3 for general utility methods
 3. JUnit 5 for testing
 4. AssertJ for testing
-5.
+5. Mockito 5 for testing

 ```
 .